NFL on television in the 1960s: 1963

 CBS executive vice president James T. Aubrey, Jr., who on May 9, 1963, warned the network's affiliates the high cost of rights for professional sports could price them off television, nevertheless in January 1964 agreed to pay $28.2 million to air National Football League games for two years, spanning 17 games each season.
 In an interview with The New York Times, Aubrey said regarding the package, "We know how much these games mean to the viewing audience, our affiliated stations, and the nation's advertisers".
 Along with obtaining the aforementioned rights to the NFL Championship Game, in April 1964, he agreed to extend the deal for another year for a total of $31.8 million.

 On November 24, 1963, just two days after the assassination of President John F. Kennedy, the NFL played its normal schedule of games.
 Commissioner Pete Rozelle said about playing the games: "It has been traditional in sports for athletes to perform in times of great personal tragedy.
 Football was Mr. Kennedy's game.
 He thrived on competition."
 No NFL games were telecast, since on the afternoon of the 22nd, just after the president had been pronounced dead, CBS President Frank Stanton ordered that all regular programming be pre-empted until after Kennedy was buried at his funeral procession.
 Normal programming, including the NFL, was replaced by non-stop news coverage, broadcast without commercials.
 Less than one hour prior to kickoff of the games in the Eastern Time Zone, Lee Harvey Oswald, who had been charged with Kennedy's assassination, was himself shot to death by Jack Ruby in the basement of the Dallas city jail as he was being transferred to the Dallas County jail.

 NBC televised the NFL Championship Game until 1963.
-The contract for the title game was separate than the regular season contracts held by CBS, which started televising NFL games in 1956.
+The contract for the title game was separate from the regular season contracts held by CBS, which started televising NFL games in 1956.
 Prior to 1962, each team had its own individual television contract.
 (This was in contrast to the American Football League as well as established practice in college football, both of which forced all of their members to participate in a collective television contract.
 As the legality of such a collective contract was still in question at the time, and would eventually be declared illegal in 1984, the NFL did not pursue such a contract until Congress explicitly allowed for the NFL to do so, with conditions, in the Sports Broadcasting Act of 1961.)